 - 1) The regulations on the Education and Exams of the EER (Section 4) are considered to be a good starting point for high quality tests. - 2) For the assessment of the quality of tests, the following information should be made available for the Examination Board by the Examiner at request: - i.
 The Test Plan; - ii.
 For each test, a Test Matrix; - iii.
 The actual test(s); - iv.
 The marking scheme of the test(s); - v.
 An analysis of test results. - vi.
 The procedure for determining the mark. - vii.
-Data of student results over the last 3 years. - 3) In assessing the quality of a test, the Examination Board uses the following criteria: - i.
+Data of student results over the last 2 years. - 3) In assessing the quality of a test, the Examination Board uses the following criteria: - i.
 A test should be valid: - The Test Plan covers all learning outcomes; - The test format is in line with the learning outcomes that have to be assessed; - ii.
 A test should be transparent: - Students know beforehand what to expect in the test. - Before the start of the study unit the Examiner certifies that all information on demands on tests or exams is available through the digital learning environment. - Before the start of the study unit the Examiner certifies that assessment criteria for tests and exams are made available through the digital learning environment. - iii.
-A test should be reliable: - The test and the constituting questions are of good quality. - The marking of the test is conducted adequate and reliable. - For a study unit with multiple assessors the Examiner certifies that all assessors apply the same assessment criteria for a test, and that all assessment criteria are similarly weighted to guarantee uniform and consistent assessment. - iv.
+A test should be reliable: - The test and the constituting questions are of good quality. - The marking of the test is conducted in an adequate and reliable manner. - Rules regarding use of AI tools should be included in the test plan and instructions of the test - For a study unit with multiple assessors the Examiner certifies that all assessors apply the same assessment criteria for a test, and that all assessment criteria are similarly weighted to guarantee uniform and consistent assessment. - iv.
 A test should be doable: A maximum of one test per day is allowed.
-A written test should not commence within 24 hours of the start of the previous written test. - 4) The Examination Board is entitled to ask any Examiner at any time to produce evidence on the quality of their tests.
+A written test should not commence within 24 hours of the start of the previous written test.